pauldwhitman/uaegoldenvisa/README.md

 | Total ||| 354.57 AED |

 You may incur charges for Arabic translation and degree attestation costs.

+> [!NOTE]
+> It is recommended that you translate your university degree and salary certificate into Arabic.
+Both are criteria for Golden Visa, and rejection will cost you time and effort.

 ## Stage 3: Change status